Our Story

 A small, passionate group of professionals who believe deeply in the transformative power of second chances and sustainable livelihoods.

-Lilian Nyuki
+Lilian Katibi

-Lilian Nyuki
+Lilian Katibi

 Founder & Executive Director